 Europeans still tend to smoke more cigarettes than Americans do, so if you’re sensitive to smoke, it’s worth requesting a nonsmoking room or floor when you make your reservation.
-Be aware that in a climate where air conditioning is seldom necessary, many older hotels may not have it.
-If you are planning a summer trip, be sure to ask.
+Be aware that in a climate where air-conditioning is seldom necessary, many older hotels may not have it.
+If you are planning a summer trip, be sure to check.

 Germany’s Romantik Hotels

 While star ratings tell you about amenities, they do not measure charm, and many older European hotels have great appeal.
 Among the most enjoyable places to stay in Germany are the aptly named Romantik Hotels, found in Germany’s major cities as well as in its smaller towns.
 The hotels in this group are all in historic buildings and owner-managed.

 Another romantic experience is to choose a schlosshotel, or castle converted into a hotel.
 Germany has more of these special accommodations than anywhere else in Europe.
 You can find many of them listed at TripAdvisor, and at a site called

 Note that some of Germany’s older hotels do not have elevators, so if stairs are a problem for you, make sure to request a room on the ground floor.

 The German countryside has so much beauty and so many attractions that it is well worth your time to plan part of your itinerary in Germany away from the cities.
 This will give you the chance to experience delightful places to stay such as gasthofs and gasthauses, atmospheric country inns that also serve good local food.